dbohlender/canfar.github.io/docs/tutorial.md

 ### Snapshot (save) the VM Instance

-Save the state of your VM by navigating to the **Instances** window, and click on the **Create Snapshot** button to the right of your VM instance's name.
+Save the state of your VM by navigating to the **Instances** window of the dashboard, and click on the **Create Snapshot** button to the right of your VM instance's name.
 After selecting a name for the snapshot, e.g., ```tutorial```, click the **Create Snapshot** button.
 It will eventually be saved and listed in the **Images** window, and will be available next time you launch an instance.

 ### Shut down the VM Instance